m-fedorov-s/texture-for-colors/README.md

 # texture-for-colors
-Unofficial implementation of paper https://arxiv.org/abs/2105.01768
+This is an unofficial PyTorch implementation of the [Texture for Colors: Natural Representations of Colors Using Variable Bit-Depth Textures](https://arxiv.org/abs/2105.01768) paper by Shumeet Baluja.

 ## Requirements